raphaelquast/EOmaps/docs/api.rst

 ..
 Note::

-    Callbacks are only executed if the layer of the associated ``Maps`` object is actually visible!
+    Callbacks are only executed if the layer of the associated :py:class:`Maps` object is actually visible!
     (This assures that pick-callbacks always refer to the visible dataset.)

     To define callbacks that are executed independent of the visible layer, attach it to the ``"all"``